- What is semen analysis?

-A semen analysis test also known as the sperm count test is the laboratory testing of freshly ejaculated semen.
-Semen analysis in the laboratory begins with the physical examination of the sample including determination of pH, volume, viscosity and visual appearance of the sample.
+A semen analysis test, also known as the sperm count test, is the laboratory testing of freshly ejaculated semen.
+Semen analysis in the laboratory begins with the physical examination of the sample, including determination of pH, volume, viscosity and visual appearance of the sample.
 The semen volume is measured by a graduated pipette. pH is measured by pH paper and tends to increase with time.
 The semen should liquefy within 60 minutes of reaching the lab.
 Semen viscosity is assessed by estimating the length of the thread formed when releasing a drop of semen from a pipette.
 After liquefaction of semen, a drop of semen is taken in a slide and is examined microscopically.
-The main sperm parameters to be determined now are motility, concentration, morphology and vitality.
+The main sperm parameters to be determined now are motility, concentration, morphology and vitality, for which semen analysis calculator can also be helpful.
 Sperm concentration is measured by volumetric dilution and hemocytometric counting of the sperm.
-Sperm vitality is assessed by dye exclusion test, dead cells with an intact membrane will take up the colour of the dye and stain pink/red, and live sperms will show tail curling with a hypo-osmotic swelling test (HOS).
+Sperm vitality is assessed by dye exclusion test, dead cells with an intact membrane will take up the colour of the dye and stain pink/red, and live sperm will show tail curling with a hypo-osmotic swelling test (HOS).
 For sperm motility, we will add 10ul of semen in a slide and cover it with a coverslip and read in 40 X magnification.
-And for sperm morphology staining with hematoxylin-eosin is done to analyse the shape and size of head, neck and tail and record any abnormal sperms.
-Semen is the fluid which harbours the sperm and it contains other sugar and protein substances as well.
+And for sperm morphology staining with hematoxylin-eosin is done to analyse the shape and size of head, neck and tail and record any abnormal sperm.
+Semen is the fluid which harbours the sperm, and it contains other sugar and protein substances as well.
 Other than microscopical examination, physical examination, biochemical tests, bacteriological, serological and immunological tests are done as well.

 Testing should be done at a specialised laboratory that uses methods approved by the World Health Organisation (WHO); special equipment and expertise are needed to do an accurate semen analysis.
 Specialised laboratories such as those associated with IVF programs, perform more extensive testing.
 The cost of semen analysis can be found out by contacting the laboratory doing the analysis.